|Minimum Stay||3 - 9 nights|

-Three bedrooms and two baths accommodate 6 (2 queen beds and 1 full bed).
+Three bedrooms and two baths accommodate 6 (2 queen beds and 1 full bed, as well as a sleeper sofa in the living room, which adds flexibility in sleeping arrangements).
 The en suite master bath features a claw foot tub, the second bedroom has a gas kiva fireplace, and soft lighting is achieved in all three bedrooms with chandeliers.
 An open floor plan connects the living room and kitchen.
 All kitchen appliances are stainless.
-An adjoining sitting room (with its own kiva fireplace) allows views of the park through a side lit French door.
+An adjoining sitting room (with its own gas kiva fireplace) allows views of the park through a side lit French door.
 The dining room seats 6 comfortably.
-With original wood floors, beamed ceilings, and foot thick walls, this house evokes the romance of the Old West, and is a fantastic base for your Albuquerque adventures.
+There is off street parking for two vehicles parked in tandem (for example, a large pickup and regular sized sedan will both fit).

 The St. Claire Winery and Bistro - great food, often live music, and local New Mexico wines.
 About a five minute drive (with traffic).

-Seasons - within walking distance - upscale, great food, good service
+Seasons - within walking distance - upscale, great food, good service.

 The house fronts Old Town Rd., a quiet street bordering Tiguex Park.
 The park is a place of towering cottonwoods, grassy fields, and a first rate playground.
 This is a walking neighborhood, with people out with strollers and dogs into the evening hours.
 Immediately across the park are several museums (Art and History, Science and Natural History, and Explora - the children's science museum).
 Excellent restaurants and interesting shopping are within leisurely walking distance.
 The Albuquerque Biological Park, including the zoo, aquarium and botanical gardens, is a short drive away.

 Logistics are easy, with a short ride from the airport, a mile and a half to the train station and Convention Center, and about 1 hour to Santa Fe.